joshrp/moonlight-docs/Troubleshooting.md

 * If unable to physically connect a mouse, enable Mouse Keys on the host gaming PC to force Windows to display a mouse cursor.
     * If you just type "Mouse key" into the Start Menu search dialog, it should take you to the correct settings page.
 * Ask for help on our [Discord server](https://moonlight-stream.org/discord)

+### Video only displays in the top left corner of the stream
+* Use the NVIDIA Control Panel to set your desired display resolution, not Windows Display Settings
+   * If your resolution is already set to the desired value, change it to something else and back again using NVIDIA Control Panel.

 ### Known application compatibility issues
 Some installed applications and security products can interfere with GeForce Experience or GameStream.
 Depending on the configuration of these incompatible applications, you may or may not experience issues streaming.